 No, only University of Sydney academics and PhD students can apply.
 However, grants can be applied for to fund the mobility of a non-University of Sydney academic (see Mobility Fund and Sabbatical Visitor's Fund).

 No, the academic applicant must conduct the research for which funds are awarded.
 PhD students are only eligible to apply for the Conference Fund and Fieldwork Grant.

 No. All logistical matters related to international visitors are the responsibility of the academic applicant and their faculty/department.
 We cannot provide visa support, honorary titles or logistical assistance.

 No. We can only send funds to the applying University of Sydney academic’s research account.

 Yes, however, you must clearly demonstrate how the project relates to one or more Southeast Asian countries.

 Once applications have closed, all Proposals will be collated and reviewed by our Executive Grants Subcommittee.
 A notification will then be sent to all applicants informing them of the outcome of their application.
 The process usually takes approximately one month.

-For academics, grants are transferred via journal to your nominated research account.
-Please ensure your finance support staff have setup an RC/PC combination for your project funds.
-We can also add an analysis code to journal lines if specifically requested.
+For academics, grants are journal transferred to your nominated RC and supplied PC.
+We can also use an analysis code if specifically requested.
 Please note, your grant will not be automatically paid into your salary, and cannot be paid into a personal bank account.
-For PhD students, we will deposit funds into your nominated bank account.
+For PhD students, we will deposit funds into your Sydney Student bank account.
 It may take one month for funds to be received.